Python Mock Interview for Data Engineering

 Write small functions, not one giant block

 Interviewers evaluate code organization.
-A single 60-line function that parses, transforms, validates, and writes data is hard to read and hard to grade.
+A single 60-line function that parses, transforms, validates, and writes data is hard to read and hard to score.
 Break it into 4 functions of 15 lines each.
 Name them clearly: parse_input, transform_records, validate_output, write_results.
 This structure also makes it easier to test and debug during the interview.

 Handle errors explicitly, not silently